When we ask our bodies to stay in one posture through the day … it can lead to aches, pains and weaknesses

 Excessive use of laptops, phones and tablets recently has increased the number of young patients visiting Vincent Sportelli, chiropractor and owner of Sportelli Chiropractic Health & Wellness Center in Syracuse.

 “As kids slump over cell phones and other screens, they get what we call ‘text neck,’” he said.
 “It compromises their spinal health and growth.
 Sometimes, the posture is so acute that they can foster acquired scoliosis.
 It can happen easily with continuous contortion of spinal integrity.”
+If your kid develops scoliosis, there are non-surgical scoliosis treatment options you may look into.

 He encourages parents to monitor their children’s posture and to provide an appropriate, ergonomic workspace for their schoolwork.
 He also recommends that children get moving, especially since school gym classes and sports have been nearly nonexistent for the past year.
 Most days have lacked recess and even the minimal movement of walking class to class.
 In addition to inactivity’s harm to the musculoskeletal system, it has also contributed to weight gain.